 - Click on “Save + Close.”

-Unauthorized access will result in your department being liable for costs associated with this product.
+This is an optional feature and is intended for use by GU Qatar instructors ONLY.
+Unauthorized use of Respondus Monitor will result in your department being liable for costs associated with this product.

-For more information, please contact Assistant Dean Elizabeth Song firstname.lastname@example.org.
+For more information, please contact the UIS EdTech team: firstname.lastname@example.org.

 Students: Take a quiz in Canvas that requires Lockdown Browser

 Students can download the Lockdown Browser software on the specific Canvas quiz page where Lockdown Browser is required.

 Once downloaded, locate and launch the “LockDown Browser” application.